rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

-[^on]: Piovesan, Allison, Maria Chiara Pelleri, Francesca Antonaros, Pierluigi Strippoli, Maria Caracausi, and Lorenza Vitale.
-"On the length, weight and GC content of the human genome."
-BMC research notes 12, no. 1 (2019): 1-7.
-See <https://bmcresnotes.biomedcentral.com/articles/10.1186/s13104-019-4137-z>.
-Quote: (pp.2) "Considering a mean length in a diploid cell of 206.62 cm and the latest estimation of a mean of 3 × 10^12 nucleated cells for a reference human being [38, 39], the total extension in length of all nuclear DNA molecules present in a single human individual is of about 6.20 billion km (6.20 × 10^12 m) and is sufficient to cover the Earth-Sun distance (https://cneos.jpl.nasa.gov/gloss ary/au.html) more than 41 times.
-Considering a mean weight in a diploid cell of 6.46 pg, the genome weight summed across nucleated human cells would be about 19.39 g, almost the weight of 100 carats (https://sizes.com/units/carat.htm)."

-Given that there are probably around $3.72 \times 10^{13}$ cells in the human body[^cells] and that most cells in the body are somatic (diploid) cells, this means that there is approximately

 Presently, there are

 and that the length of a single base pair is around[^extra]

 Calculate weight / lenght / storage potential of ind. human / humanity,

-[^extra]: These resources helped / informed me on this estimate.
-See <https://hypertextbook.com/facts/1998/StevenChen.shtml> and <https://askanacademic.com/science/how-much-dna-is-in-a-human-being-871/>.

-[^cells]: _Given that there are around $3.72 \times 10^{13}$ cells in the human body..._: Bianconi, Eva, Allison Piovesan, Federica Facchin, Alina Beraudi, Raffaella Casadei, Flavia Frabetti, Lorenza Vitale et al. "An estimation of the number of cells in the human body."
-Annals of human biology 40, no. 6 (2013): 463-471.
-See <https://pubmed.ncbi.nlm.nih.gov/23829164/>.
-Quote: (background) "A current estimation of human total cell number calculated for a variety of organs and cell types is presented.
-These partial data correspond to a total number of 3.72 × 10(13)."

 [^comp_gene]: Nurk, Sergey, Sergey Koren, Arang Rhie, Mikko Rautiainen, Andrey V. Bzikadze, Alla Mikheenko, Mitchell R. Vollger et al. "The complete sequence of a human genome."
 Science 376, no. 6588 (2022): 44-53.
 See <https://www.science.org/doi/full/10.1126/science.abj6987>.
 Quote: (pp.?)
 "T2T-CHM13 includes gapless telomere-to-telomere assemblies for all 22 human autosomes and chromosome X, comprising 3,054,815,472 bp of nuclear DNA, plus a 16,569-bp mitochondrial genome.
 This complete assembly adds or corrects 238 Mbp of sequence that does not colinearly align to GRCh38 over a 1-Mbp interval (i.e., is nonsyntenic), primarily comprising centromeric satellites (76%), nonsatellite segmental duplications (19%), and rDNAs (4%)."